s47428364/Team-HD-Drone-Project/README.md

 4. Speech Recognition Integration
 To enable speech recognition, we’ll use the faster-whisper library.
 You’ll also need pyaudio for capturing audio and pyttsx3 for text-to-speech feedback.

+5. Gaze Tracking Integration

-5. Integrate Speech Commands into AirSim
-Once you have the transcription of speech using Whisper and processed commands using the LLaMA model, you can map these to drone controls in AirSim.
+6. Integrate Speech and Gaze Tracking Commands into AirSim Once you have speech transcription using Whisper and gaze tracking using your chosen SDK, integrate them with AirSim to control the drone.

-For instance, map text commands like "move forward" or "go left" to AirSim drone control commands.
+Speech Commands: Map commands like "move forward" or "go left" to drone controls.
+Gaze Control: Use gaze data to adjust the drone’s direction or camera view in real time.

 ## Usage
-Run Unreal Engine with AirSim: Open your Unreal Engine project with AirSim integrated and start the drone simulation.
+Run Unreal Engine with AirSim: Open your Unreal Engine project with AirSim integrated and start the drone simulation.<br>
-Activate Speech Recognition: Run the Python script for speech recognition.
+Activate Speech and Gaze Tracking: Run the Python scripts for speech recognition and gaze tracking.<br>
-Issue Voice Commands: Speak into your microphone, and the system will process the voice command using Whisper and LLaMA to control the drone in the AirSim simulation.
+Issue Voice and Gaze Commands: Speak into your microphone or use your gaze to control the drone’s movements in the AirSim simulation.<br>

 ## Acknowledgements
-Meta AI for LLaMA models.
+Meta AI for LLaMA models.<br>
-Microsoft AirSim for the drone simulation platform.
+Microsoft AirSim for the drone simulation platform.<br>
-Whisper for speech recognition.
+Whisper for speech recognition.<br>
-Hugging Face for the transformers library.
+Hugging Face for the transformers library.<br>